johan-backstrom/data-cow/README.md

 }
 ```
-This is the recommended way of working with Data Cow.

 Many more examples can be found in the unit tests.

 #### Controlling boundary values

-To build a generic data generation capability you start by creating random values (although internally consistent)
-for all your attributes.

-When you use your data for a specific purpose like writing a test, completely random data probably isn't what you want.
-This
-is where boundary values will come in to play.
-If we extend the example from above we can use a boundary value to create an
-object with the desired properties while letting the framework auto generate all the attributes that are not relevant to
-our test.
+The boundary values are set to define the characteristics of the generated data.

 ```java
 public void generateRandomPerson(){